Nasutitermes triodiae: Defense mechanisms

 When there is a breach in the nest, nasute soldiers pour out to defend the colony.
 Termite soldier castes can be distinguished by their dark brown head and elongated, tubular snout called a nasus.
 The termites create and store a mixture of monoterpenes, sesquiterpenes and diterpenes which can then be ejected from their long, horn-like nasus.
 The secretions are able to entangle, irritate and repel invaders.
 If a human were to stick their finger in the mound, it would be covered in the defensive fluid.

 Diet

 Nasutitermes triodiae often feed on Triodia, which are common in the grasslands where they can be found.
-It doesn't matter if the plant material is living or dead.
+It does not matter if the plant material is living or dead.
 To avoid the heat and sunlight, the termites create tube-like structures of mud toward their food source.
 These tubes are then built around the grass, where the spinifex is then consumed.
 The hollow tubes left behind are used to reach the other blades of grass.